bdeckard92/dupUT/02-Lesson-Plans/05-Third-Party-APIs/README.md

 In this module, students will learn how to use two popular APIs: Bootstrap and jQuery.
 They will also use Moment.js to manipulate and display time and date

-In this week's virtual classes, you will lead the review of implementing Web APIs Bootstrap, jQuery, and Moment.js.
+In this week's virtual classes, you will lead the review of the Web APIs used in the async content: Bootstrap, jQuery, and Moment.js.

 | Day  | Topic                  | Location |
 | ---  | ---                    | ---      |